ender-js/Ender/README.md

 <h3>package.json</h3>

 If you don't already have a package, create a file called *package.json* in your module root.
-This might also be a good time to register your package with NPM (This way others can use your awesome ender module).
-A completed package file should look something like this:
+This might also be a good time to register your package with NPM (This way others can use your awesome ender module (it also guarantees bragging rights))!
+A completed [package file](http://wiki.commonjs.org/wiki/Packages/1.0) should look something like this:

     {
       "name": "blamo",